 More Input alternatives.
 Additional instruments may be plugged in for ensemble performances.
 Stage microphones can be utilized for both on stage patter and condenser microphone for additional acoustic amplification.

 Wider frequency response.
-A dedicated mixing board will give advantages over the input section of an acoustic stage amp.
-Features such as effect loops that enable the patching of high quality audio processors and a more comprehensive EQ section offer greater freedom of choice to the performer.
+A dedicated mixing board will give added fexability compared to the input section of an acoustic stage amp.
+Features such as effect loops that enable the patching of high-quality audio processors and a more comprehensive EQ section offer greater freedom of choice to the performer.

 In summary under-saddle technology is hard to beat as far as complete frequency response and immunity from feedback go, although there is still that "wood and air" sound missing.
 Digital signal-processing advances will in the near future solve this problem.